 Present the CARIBEquity Toolkit for Early-Stage Investors, a unique interactive knowledge product tailored to the Caribbean’s nascent innovation ecosystem - and present an implementation model which combines the delivery of knowledge, networking opportunities, and investor capacity building to mobilize capital for Caribbean innovators.

-This session offers a pragmatic look at the internal governance mechanisms that allow State-Owned Enterprises to maintain strategic continuity regardless of changes in government.
+This session offers a pragmatic look at the internal governance mechanisms that allow State-Owned Enterprises (SOEs) to maintain strategic continuity regardless of changes in government.

 From the critical but often overlooked roles of the Corporate Secretary and Board Chairman in managing handovers, to the design of institutional memory systems and transition protocols, participants will leave with concrete tools they can apply immediately.